Simhyeon/gdmarp/docs/meta.md

   * [ ] Wikitext

 * [ ] New features
-  * [ ] Enable cache feature for easy maintenance of temporary files Save compressed images and out.md in cache directory and middle files into cache to make build directory clean

 * [ ] Language server or snippet extension for vim and vs-code This is kind of big todo though...